ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

   newly provided data.

   For removing rows, the grid will find the row with the same key and remove it.
-For this reason, the provided records within the `remove` array only need to have an key present.
+For this reason, the provided records within the `remove` array only need to have a key present.

   <snippet>
   const gridOptions = {